 In November, Homestake completed the removal of tailings from the historic Wasp No. 2 Mine to the Grizzly Gulch Tailings impoundment.

 Homestake continued adding the third raise on its Grizzly Gulch tailings impoundment dam.
-The project is scheduled for completion in 1999.
+The project was scheduled for completion in 1999.

 On June 18, 1998, the Board of Minerals and Environment approved Wharf Resources’ Clinton Project.
-The Clinton Project is a mine expansion to the east of Wharf’s current mining operations.
-The expansion consists of two new pits, the Portland and the Trojan, and a new waste rock facility.
-The project will involve 279 acres of affected land, 21.4 million tons of ore, and 55 million tons of waste rock.
-Wharf estimates the project will recover 679,000 ounces of gold and extend the mine life until the year 2007.
+The Clinton Project was an expansion of the Wharf operation to the east.
+The expansion consisted of two new pits, the Portland and the Trojan, and a new waste rock facility.
+The project involved 279 acres of affected land, 21.4 million tons of ore, and 55 million tons of waste rock.
+Wharf estimated the project will recover 679,000 ounces of gold and extend the mine life until the year 2007.

-Dakota (Brohm) Mining Corporation granted a permit by the Board of Minerals and Environment to mine Anchor Hill open pit/heap leach surface gold mine project, located adjacent to existing Gilt Edge Mine.
-Permit was unanimously granted by the Board after hearing 3 days of testimony summarizing the detailed mine operating and reclamation plan for safely managing acid generating sulfide wastes.
-Anchor Hill project provides superior reclamation materials to improve upon AMD reclamation plan for Gilt Edge site permitted in 1995.
+Dakota (Brohm) Mining Corporation was granted a permit by the Board of Minerals and Environment to mine Anchor Hill in an open pit/heap leach surface gold mine project, located adjacent to the existing Gilt Edge Mine.
+The permit was unanimously granted by the board after hearing 3 days of testimony that summarized the detailed mine operation and reclamation plan for safely managing acid generating sulfide wastes.
+The Anchor Hill project provides superior reclamation materials to improve upon the AMD mitigation plan for the Gilt Edge site permitted in 1995.

-Golden Reward ceased mining operations in June, 1996 and leaching operations several months later.
+Golden Reward ceased mining operations in June 1996 and leaching operations several months later.
 Golden Reward applied for and was approved for temporary cessation starting December 15, 1996.
-The period of temporary cessation will remain in effect until December 15, 2001 (it can be extended another 5 years), or until Golden Reward resumes operation.
+The period of temporary cessation was to remain in effect until December 15, 2001, with an option to extend it another 5 years, or until Golden Reward resumed operation.
 Golden Reward continued reclamation activities.